Capricornio-Uno/Locomotive-BASIC/README.md

 # Locomotive-BASIC
 Funny little programs that you can run on any Amstrad CPC emulator

-Lomotive BASIC is a programming language that appeared in 1984 for the AMSDOS OS in the Amstrad family of computers (CPC464, 664 and 6128)
+Locomotive BASIC is a programming language that appeared in 1984 for the AMSDOS OS in the Amstrad family of computers (CPC464, 664 and 6128)

 Maybe it could be considered something like the "Python" of that era.